atlarge-research/wta-tools/README.md

 Note: it is important to note that for `perf` to be installed correctly, the host machine will need to run a kernel that is compatible with the virtualised OS.
-This means that when you use hosts for your jobs that run `5.4.0-149-generic`, you will need to use a Focal image when running Ubuntu, as that OS is compatible with this kernel version.
+This means that when you use hosts for your jobs that run `5.4.0-149-generic`, you cannot use an Ubuntu Jammy image when running Ubuntu, as that OS is incompatible with this kernel.
 If the pool of hosts is diverse enough for this not to be a viable (i.e., multiple incompatible kernel versions are being  used among the hosts), you might want to consider removing the `perf` installation from the `Dockerfile` you layer on top of your image.